adampresley/adampresley.github.io/_posts/2010-12-01-enhancing-groovy-sha1-hash-strings.md

 date: 2010-12-01 21:06:00
 author: Adam Presley
 status: Published
-tags: groovy gevelopment
+tags: groovy development
 slug: enhancing-groovy-sha1-hash-strings
 ---
 Continuing the series of enhancing Groovy's core language classes, here is a snippet that allows a **String** to be hashed using the SHA1 algorithm.
 Let's look at the code first.

 {% highlight groovy %}
 import java.security.*